ScilifelabDataCentre/Publications/publications/documentation.md

 it by contacting the system administrator given in the [Contact page](/contact).

-## Add a publication by fetching data
+## Add publication by fetching data

 **This is the recommended procedure for adding a publication.**